jmbh/jmbh.github.io/_posts/2016-04-21-Interactions-between-categorical-Variables-in-mixed-graphical-models.md

 {% endhighlight %}

-Display edge weights and signs
+Display Edge Weights and Signs
 ------

 We now also display the weights of the dependencies.
 In addition, for interactions between continuous (Gaussian, Poisson) variables, we are able determine the sign of the dependency, as it only depends on one parameter.
 The signs are saved in fit$signs.
 To make plotting easier, there is also a matrix fit$edgecolor, which gives colors to positive (green), negative (red) and undefined (grey) edge signs.